Mohamed Hashim Mohd Ali

-Mohamed Hashim bin Mohd Ali (10 April 1937 – 1 October 2025) was a Malaysian military officer who served as the Chief of Defence Forces from 1987 to 1992, and as the Chief of Army from 1985 to 1987.
+Mohamed Hashim bin Mohd Ali (10 April 1935 – 1 October 2025) was a Malaysian military officer who served as the Chief of Defence Forces from 1987 to 1992, and as the Chief of Army from 1985 to 1987.
 He was the brother of Siti Hasmah Mohamad Ali, the wife of former prime minister Mahathir Mohamad.

 Background

-Mohamed Hashim Mohd Ali was born on 10 April 1937 at Ipoh, Perak to Mohd Ali Mohd Taib and Khalijah Ahmad, ethnic Malay parents of Minangkabau descent from Klang, Selangor with ancestral roots in Rao Mapat Tunggul, West Sumatra, Indonesia.
-He was the youngest child of his parents.
+Mohamed Hashim Mohd Ali was born on 10 April 1935 in Kuala Lumpur, to Mohd Ali Mohd Taib and Siti Khatijah Ahmad.
+His father came from Binjai, Sumatra, and his mother was from Melaka, Malaysia.
+He was the second youngest child of his parents.

-Soon after finishing primary school, he enrolled in Institut Victoria, Kuala Lumpur from 1949 to 1955.
-Whilst schooling there, he was the captain of the hockey team and also represented the school in swimming events.
+Soon after finishing primary school, he was enrolled in Victoria Institution, Kuala Lumpur from 1948 to 1953.
+He was involved in various sporting activities, and represented the school for competitions in martial arts, swimming, and was the captain of the hockey team.